keithledgerwood/WICLab-guide/05-governance.md

 Access certification is built into the Okta platform.
 There is an administrative interface to create and manage campaigns and an end-user interface for participating in campaigns.
 Campaigns can be created via API and the UI of the admin platform.

-### Participating in an Access Certification Campaign
+## Participate in an Access Certification Campaign

 For the purposes of this lab, we decided to assign the Okta tenant administrator ( You ) to be the reviewer of this particular campaign.
 Reviews are performed with the **Okta Access Certification** app on your End User Dashboard.